MrLunatic001/A-Level-Project/README.md

 # A-Level-Project
--Download required libraries in requirements.txt using pip -run runner.py to run the game
+1. Download required libraries in requirements.txt using pip
+1. run runner.py to run the game
--click on controls for instructions on how to player the game
+1. click on controls for instructions on how to player the game